MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/could-not-find-autodiscover-service-location-srv-record-dns.md

 _**Topic Last Modified:** 2009-08-18_

-The Microsoft Exchange Analyzer Tool queries DNS to determine whether there are any Service Location (SRV) records for Autodiscover.
+The Microsoft Remote Connectivity Analyzer queries DNS to determine whether there are any Service Location (SRV) records for Autodiscover.
 This DNS Service Location Record query is in the format "\_autodiscover.\_tcp.\<smtpDomain\>" where \<smtpDomain\> is the right-hand side of the user's primary SMTP address.
-If the Exchange Remote Connectivity Analyzer is unable to locate any SRV records for Autodiscover in that namespace, then the following error is displayed:
+If the Microsoft Remote Connectivity Analyzer is unable to locate any SRV records for Autodiscover in that namespace, then the following error is displayed:

 "Failed to find Autodiscover SRV record in DNS."